ID’s board of directors consists of:

 Nicky has also coordinated small festivals; produced artists books and catalogues and has partnered on several EU funded networks & initiatives (Bamboo/Create to Connect).

 Sue Davies (chair)

-Sue offers one to one support with areas such as business, career and professional development.
-She has a particular interest in helping people make changes in their career at whatever stage from emerging to those building a sustainable career.
+She offers one to one support with areas such as business, career and professional development.
+Sue’s particular interest is in helping people make changes in their career at whatever stage, from emerging to those building a sustainable career.
 Recently Sue has worked with James Wilton (BBC Performing Arts Fellow), and Marie-Louise Flexen (Dance UK artist mentoring scheme) and private clients working as practitioners, producers, managers and directors.

 Sue trained in dance education at the Laban Art of Movement Studio and Goldsmiths College.
 And has worked with dance organisations for over thirty years in a wide range of capacities from small-scale dance company manager, dance programmer, company education director, university lecturer, and has been freelance since 1989.

 As Associate Consultant to the national dance agency, Swindon Dance, Sue devised and directed an extensive artist development programme from 1995 to 2010, and she continues to work as a consultant with Swindon Dance.

 Sue is co-director of Charlton Associates www.charltonassociates.org that offers HR and organisational development for small to medium enterprises.
 She is a member of IDMN, a board member of GDance and treasurer of the Lisa Ullmann Travel Scholarship Fund.
 Her most recent professional qualification is in cognitive behaviour coaching.

 As a choreographer, he created Quasi (2010) and In one Breath (2010).
 He was a member of 5X performance group which involves writing, performance lectures and performance laboratory workshops.
 Andrew has choreographed film works for artists such as Sam Lee, Anthony Graham and Adam James.